Modifiable areal unit problem: Background

-The issue was first recognized by Gehlke and Biehl in 1934 and later described in detail in an entry in the Concepts and Techniques in Modern Geography (CATMOG) series by Stan Openshaw (1984) and in the book by Giuseppe Arbia (1988).
-In particular, Openshaw (1984) observed that "the areal units (zonal objects) used in many geographical studies are arbitrary, modifiable, and subject to the whims and fancies of whoever is doing, or did, the aggregating".
+This issue was first recognized by Gehlke and Biehl in 1934, and later described in detail in an entry in the Concepts and Techniques in Modern Geography (CATMOG) series by Stan Openshaw (1984) as well as in the book by Giuseppe Arbia (1988).
+In particular, Openshaw (1984) observed that "the areal units (zonal objects) used in many geographical studies are arbitrary, modifiable, and subject to the whims and fancies of whoever is doing, or did, the aggregating."
 The problem is especially apparent when the aggregate data are used for cluster analysis for spatial epidemiology, spatial statistics or choropleth mapping, in which misinterpretations can easily be made without realizing it.
 Many fields of science, especially human geography are prone to disregard the MAUP when drawing inferences from statistics based on aggregated data.
 MAUP is closely related to the topic of ecological fallacy and ecological bias (Arbia, 1988).
+Stan Openshaw's work on this topic has led to Michael F. Goodchild suggesting it be referred to as the "Openshaw effect."

 Ecological bias caused by MAUP has been documented as two separate effects that usually occur simultaneously during the analysis of aggregated data.
 First, the scale effect causes variation in statistical results between different levels of aggregation (radial distance).
 Therefore, the association between variables depends on the size of areal units for which data are reported.
 Generally, correlation increases as areal unit size increases.
-The zone effect describes variation in correlation statistics caused by the regrouping of data into different configurations at the same scale (areal shape).
+The zoning effect describes variation in correlation statistics caused by the regrouping of data into different configurations at the same scale (areal shape).

 Since the 1930s, research has found extra variation in statistical results because of the MAUP.
 The standard methods of calculating within-group and between-group variance do not account for the extra variance seen in MAUP studies as the groupings change.
-MAUP can be used as a methodology to calculate upper and lower limits as well as average regression parameters for multiple sets of spatial groupings.
+The MAUP can be used as a methodology to calculate upper and lower limits as well as average regression parameters for multiple sets of spatial groupings.
 The MAUP is a critical source of error in spatial studies, whether observational or experimental.
 As such, unit consistency, particularly in a time-series cross-sectional (TSCS) context, is essential.
-Further, robustness checks of unit sensitivity to alternative spatial aggregation should be routinely performed to mitigate associated biases on resulting statistical estimates.
+Furthermore, robustness checks of unit sensitivity to alternative spatial aggregation should be routinely performed to mitigate associated biases on resulting statistical estimates.